by Anders Hagstrom

 – – –

-Anders Hagstrom is a reporter at Daily Caller News Foundation.
+Anders Hagstrom is a reporter for Daily Caller News Foundation.
 Follow Anders on Twitter.

 One Thought to “STUDY: Washington, D.C.
 Has the Worst Drug Use and Addiction of Anywhere in the U. S.”